Ingeborg Løyning

 Ingeborg Vassbakk Løyning (born 13 September 2000) is a Norwegian swimmer.
 She competed in the women's 100 metre backstroke at the 2019 World Aquatics Championships held in Gwangju, South Korea.

 Coming from Narvik, she moved to Bærum at age 16 to attend the Norwegian School of Elite Sport She moved to Adelaide, Australia in 2022 to train.
-She is currently engaged to Australian swimmer and Olympic gold medalist Kyle Chalmers.
+In 2026, she married Australian swimmer and Olympic gold medalist Kyle Chalmers.